mist64/cbmbus_doc/7 JiffyDOS.md

 ![](docs/cbmbus/jiffydos-vs-serial.png =601x167)

-All three protocols support reporting the EOI and timeout conditions: EOI ("end of identify") is the end-stream flag of the IEEE-488 family of protocols that gets sent with the last byte of the stream.
+All three protocols support reporting the EOI and timeout conditions: EOI ("end of identify") is the end-of-stream flag of the IEEE-488 family of protocols that gets sent with the last byte of the stream.
 "Timeout" is the generic error flag, and gets its name from the fact that it is usually signaled by delaying a requested response.

 ### JiffyDOS Byte Send